2025 New Zealand local elections: Mayoral races

-Labour mayor Campbell Barry will not run for re-election in Lower Hutt.
-Councillors Karen Morgan and Brady Dyer have confirmed they are running, as well as Indian-dance instructor Prabha Ravi.
-"World-famous-in-Wainuiomata" Ken Laban is also running.
+Labour mayor Campbell Barry did not run for re-election in Lower Hutt.
+Councillors Karen Morgan and Brady Dyer confirmed they would run, as well as Indian-dance instructor Prabha Ravi.
+"World-famous-in-Wainuiomata" Ken Laban also ran.

-Tory Whanau, the Green Party endorsed incumbent mayor of Wellington, announced she wouldn't run again in the mayoral election.
+Tory Whanau, the Green endorsed incumbent mayor of Wellington, announced she wouldn't run again in the mayoral election.
 (Note: See below.)
-Former leader of the Labour Party, Andrew Little, is seen as the frontrunner; he will run for the mayoralty as the Labour candidate.
+Former leader of the Labour Party, Andrew Little, was seen as the frontrunner; he ran for the mayoralty as the Labour candidate.
 (Note: See below.)
-Among the other candidates for the mayoralty are incumbent councillors Ray Chung, running under the Independent Together ticket, and Diane Calvert, former councillor Rob Goulden, former accountant Alex Baker and businessman Karl Tiefenbacher.
+Among the other candidates for the mayoralty were incumbent councillors Ray Chung, running under the Independent Together ticket, and Diane Calvert, former councillor Rob Goulden, former accountant Alex Baker and businessman Karl Tiefenbacher.

-In Nelson, former National minister and incumbent mayor Nick Smith is standing for re-election.
-Marlborough mayor Nadine Taylor is also standing for re-election.
+In Nelson, former National minister and incumbent mayor Nick Smith stood for re-election.
+Marlborough mayor Nadine Taylor also stood for re-election.

-In Christchurch, centre-right incumbent mayor Phil Mauger is seeking re-election.
-He is being challenged by "green-tinged" councillor Sara Templeton.
-Other candidates include perennial candidate Tubby Hansen and white supremacist Philip Arps.
+In Christchurch, centre-right incumbent mayor Phil Mauger sought re-election.
+He was challenged by "green-tinged" councillor Sara Templeton.
+Other candidates included perennial candidate Tubby Hansen and white supremacist Philip Arps.

-Centre-right incumbent Dunedin mayor Jules Radich will seek re-election to the city's mayoralty.
-He will be up against "slightly left-of-centre" businessman Andrew Simms, Green Party candidate Mickey Treadwell, and councillors Sophie Barker, Lee Vandervis, Mandy Mayhem, and Carmen Houlahan.
+Centre-right incumbent Dunedin mayor Jules Radich sought re-election to the city's mayoralty.
+He was up against "slightly left-of-centre" businessman Andrew Simms, Green Party candidate Mickey Treadwell, and councillors Sophie Barker, Lee Vandervis, Mandy Mayhem, and Carmen Houlahan.

-John Glover and Nik Kiddle are in the running against incumbent Glyn Lewers in Queenstown-Lakes.
-Tamah Alley is also standing for re-election in Central Otago.
-New Zealand's youngest mayor, Ben Bell, is standing for re-election in Gore.
-Nobby Clark, the controversial incumbent mayor of Invercargill, is not standing for re-election.
-Councillors Alex Crackett, Ian Pottiger, Tom Campbell (deputy mayor), and Ria Bond (former NZ First MP) are in the running.
+John Glover and Nik Kiddle were in the running against incumbent Glyn Lewers in Queenstown-Lakes.
+Tamah Alley also stood for re-election in Central Otago.
+New Zealand's youngest mayor, Ben Bell, stood for re-election in Gore.
+Nobby Clark, the controversial incumbent mayor of Invercargill, did not stand for re-election.
+Councillors Alex Crackett, Ian Pottiger, Tom Campbell (deputy mayor), and Ria Bond (former NZ First MP) were in the running.

 Central government parties

 ACT New Zealand

 In mid-March 2025, ACT leader David Seymour announced that the party would be fielding candidates during the 2025 local elections, marking the first time that the party would contest local body elections.
 ACT candidates would be expected to raise their own funds.
 Seymour said that the party would focus on lower rates, ending "wasteful spending," and racial equality.
 The move would be the first time a national-level right wing party had run candidates in local races directly.

 The party did not intend to field any Māori ward or mayoral candidates.
 In a press release published on Scoop, the party said their candidates would oppose attempts to manage emissions by local councils, describing climate action taken by councils as "grandstanding" and "virtue signalling".

-The party has announced forty-six candidates who will compete in the elections.
+The party announced forty-six candidates who would compete in the elections.

 Alliance Party

 On 10 June, the Alliance Party announced that librarian and musician Tom Roud would run for a seat on the Christchurch City Council.
-While the party had been de-registered as a parliamentary eligible party by the Electoral Commission in 2015, party president Victor Billot pointed out the party never fully went away.
+While the party had been de-registered as a parliamentary eligible party by the Electoral Commission in 2015, party president Victor Billot asserted the party never fully went away.